Revisiting Face Forgery Detection: From Facial Representation to Forgery Detection: Experiment

 \subsubsection{Evaluation Metrics and Protocols}

-\textbf{Evaluation Metrics.} Following many existing FFD and PAD works, we use the Area Under the Receiver Operating Characteristic Curve (AUC) and Half Total Error Rate (HTER) as evaluation metrics, respectively.
-Video-level scores are computed by averaging frame-level scores for comparison.
+\textbf{Evaluation Metrics.} Similar to existing FFD and PAD works, we use the Area Under the Receiver Operating Characteristic Curve (AUC) and Half Total Error Rate (HTER) as evaluation metrics, respectively.
+Our work presents \textbf{video-level} AUC results, where frame prediction probabilities are averaged within each video to obtain its final probability, followed by AUC calculation over the test set.

 \textbf{Evaluation Protocols.} Existing FFD works typically evaluate the model's generalization performance on unseen cross-datasets, such as training on FF++ and evaluating on CDF, DFDC, and FFIW.
 In real-world scenarios, it is possible to obtain a small number of images from unseen datasets.
 Further fine-tuning the FFD model with these few images can better demonstrate its adaptability, as a highly adaptable model can effectively counter emerging forgery algorithms while providing significant real-world utility.
 Therefore, we evaluate the FFD model's practicality and robustness using two protocols: generalization and adaptation.